clshortfuse/generic-copilot/README.md

 Use frontier open LLMs like Qwen3 Coder, Kimi K2, DeepSeek V3.1, GLM 4.5 and more in VS Code with GitHub Copilot Chat powered by any OpenAI-compatible provider 🔥

+## Thanks

+Heavily inspired (and then extended) by https://github.com/JohnnyZ93/oai-compatible-copilot

 ## ✨ Features

 - **Provider-First Configuration**: Define providers once with shared settings, then add models that automatically inherit baseUrl, headers, and defaults